-Contractor must store and dispense Naloxone in accordance with the specifications outlined in Attachment 3: Naloxone Specifications.
+Contractor must store and ensure Kiosks are stocked with Naloxone in accordance with the specifications outlined in Attachment 3: Naloxone Specifications.
 Contractor may either obtain Naloxone, in the form of nasal spray, at no cost from NDP, or purchase, as requested and when directed by the County.